tsunami416604/azure-docs.hu-hu/articles/cognitive-services/text-analytics/overview.md

 ## <a name="supported-languages"></a>Támogatott nyelvek

 Ez a szakasz egy külön cikkbe lett áthelyezve a jobb átláthatóság érdekében.
-Lásd a [Text Analytics API-ban támogatott nyelveket ismertető](text-analytics-supported-languages.md) cikket.
+A tartalomhoz [a Text Analytics API támogatott nyelveket](text-analytics-supported-languages.md) tekintheti meg.

 <a name="data-limits"></a>